 Attorneys Focused On The Best Interests Of The Children

-Aldridge Law Group has a proven dedication to helping people resolve their differences with as little emotional trauma as possible when going through a divorce.
+Aldridge & Birdwhistell Law Firm, PSC has a proven dedication to helping people resolve their differences with as little emotional trauma as possible when going through a divorce.
 We want to help your children continue to thrive and be happy.

 In Kentucky, if divorcing spouses cannot make their own decision about custody of the children, then the court will make the decision for them.
 Generally, the judge handling the case has a lot of discretion to make the decision.